apache/celix/documents/containers.md

 Although it is also possible to create and start an Apache Celix framework in code, the benefit of an Apache Celix Container is that this can be done with a single `add_celix_container` Apache Celix CMake command.

-The `add_celix_container` CMake command eventually uses the CMake `add_executable` with the same target name.
-As result, it is possible to handle an Apache Celix Container as a normal CMake executable (e.g. use `target_link_libraries`) and also ensure that the CLion IDE detects the containers as an executable.
+The `add_celix_container` Apache Celix CMake command eventually uses the CMake `add_executable` with the same target name.
+As result, it is possible to handle an Apache Celix Container as a normal CMake executable (e.g. use `target_link_libraries`) and also ensures that the CLion IDE detects the containers as an executable.

-For a complete list of option the `add_celix_container` Apache Celix CMake command support see the [Apache Celix CMake Commands documentation](cmake_commands)
+For a complete list of options the `add_celix_container` Apache Celix CMake command supports, see the [Apache Celix CMake Commands documentation](cmake_commands)

 ## Generated main source files
-The main purpose of the `add_celix_container` is Apache Celix  CMake command is to generate a main source file which starts an Apache Celix Framework with a set of preconfigured properties and set of preconfigured bundles.
+The main purpose of the `add_celix_container` Apache Celix CMake command is to generate a main source file which starts an Apache Celix framework with a set of preconfigured properties and set of preconfigured bundles.

 For example the following (empty) Apache Celix Container:
 ```CMake